Criminal Trespass by a Long-term Guest

 The express permission is void if the long-term guest or a visitor of the long-term guest does any of the following:

-• commits a behavior that threatens or substantially endangers the security, safety, well-being, or health of other persons at the residence or threatens or damages property at the residence
+- behaves in a way that threatens or substantially endangers the security, safety, well-being, or health of other persons at the residence or threatens or damages property at the residence

 The express permission is also void if the long-term guest commits a felony after occupying the residence, regardless of whether the long-term guest enters into a plea agreement for a lower offense and regardless of where the felony takes place.